gaultier/blog/how_should_your_mutex_be_named.md

 Tags: Go, Concurrency
 ---

-The other day a Pull Request popped up at work, it looked like this (simplified):
+The other day a Pull Request popped up at work, it looked like this in Go (simplified):

 ```go
 type Foo struct {